-Parameter Description Priority Specifies the RP priority value.
+Parameter Description Priority Enter the candidate RP's priority value here.
 The range is from 0 to 255.
-The default value is 192.
-Interval Specifies the RP candidate advertisement interval.
+Select the Default option to use the default value, which is 192.
+Interval Enter the candidate RP's advertisement interval value here.
 The range is from 1 to 16383 seconds.
-If not specified, The default value is 60 seconds.
-Wildcard Prefix Count Specifies to set the wildcard (224.0.0.0/4) prefix count 1 or 0 in C-RP message.
-The default value is 0.
+Select the Default option to use the default value, which is 60 seconds.
+Wildcard Prefix Count Enter the multicast group address wildcard (224.0.0.0/4) prefix count value in the C-RP message here.
+This value can either be 1 or 0.
+Select the Default option to use the default value, which is 0.